-- 3.4 The Neighbourhood Plan has been prepared in the context of the strategic policies in the Suffolk Coastal Local Plan, which was adopted in September 2020.
+- The Neighbourhood Plan has been prepared in the context of the strategic policies in the Suffolk Coastal Local Plan, which was adopted in September 2020.
 Some 121 policies in the Local Plan are noted by East Suffolk Council as meeting the NPPF definition of strategic.
-Throughout the topic sections that follow, reference is made to the strategic policies that are not repeated in the Neighbourhood Plan, but which are relevant and should, as appropriate, be taken into consideration when proposing development. - 3.5 The Local Plan designates Rushmere St Andrew village as a "Small Village" while the remainder is identified as part of the "East of Ipswich" Major Centre that also includes Kesgrave and Martlesham Heath.
-The development approach generally seeks to protect existing employment and service provision and would only allow new housing in small groups or as infill plots. - 3.6 The Local Plan approach to Rushmere St Andrew is spelt out in Policy SCLP12.18 "Strategy for Communities surrounding Ipswich" stating their purpose "is to maintain the healthy and vibrant communities which provide a diverse mixture of residential and employment opportunities alongside services and facilities by maintaining and enhancing the relationship with Ipswich and other parts of the plan area."
+Throughout the topic sections that follow, reference is made to the strategic policies that are not repeated in the Neighbourhood Plan, but which are relevant and should, as appropriate, be taken into consideration when proposing development. - village as a "Small Village" while the remainder is identified as part of the "East of Ipswich" Major Centre that also includes Kesgrave and Martlesham Heath.
+The development approach generally seeks to protect existing employment and service provision and would only allow new housing in small groups or as infill plots. - is spelt out in Policy SCLP12.18 "Strategy for Communities surrounding Ipswich" stating their purpose "is to maintain the healthy and vibrant communities which provide a diverse mixture of residential and employment opportunities alongside services and facilities by maintaining and enhancing the relationship with Ipswich and other parts of the plan area."
 Policy SCLP 12.22 of the Local Plan protects the sports pitches and other open areas between the village and the parish boundary as recreation and open space, to retain settlement separation.

 - 3.7 The main implication of the Local Plan is the allocation of a site for housing north of Humber Doucy Lane and straddling the boundary with Ipswich Borough (Policy SCLP12.24).
 In all, it is anticipated that around 600 homes will be built on the site (see Chapter 5).
 The neighbourhood plan cannot promote less growth than the Local Plan and the part of the allocation in East Suffolk is for approximately 150 dwellings.
-Ipswich Borough Council adopted its Local Plan in March 2022, which includes the remainder of the overall allocation. - 3.8 Local plans have a role of identifying the housing growth requirements for neighbourhood areas.
+Ipswich Borough Council adopted its Local Plan in March 2022, which includes the remainder of the overall allocation. - growth requirements for neighbourhood areas.
 The Suffolk Coastal Local Plan identifies the requirement for those neighbourhood areas designated when the Plan was prepared and, other than in these areas, identifies the specific sites that will deliver the Local Plan minimum housing requirement.
 As the Rushmere St Andrew Neighbourhood Area was not designated until after the Local Plan had been examined, a minimum housing requirement has not been specified.
 East Suffolk Council has prepared and adopted a methodology for calculating housing requirements for new neighbourhood areas but, given the number of planning permissions in the parish and the allocation in Humber Doucy Lane, the Neighbourhood Pan considers that the adopted Suffolk Coastal Local Plan adequately addresses how the future housing needs of the parish will be met and that it is not necessary to allocate further sites for housing in this Neighbourhood Plan.